 However, it’s much simpler than you might think.
 In this guide, with the assistance of our brand ambassador Craig Phillips, we’ll walk you through the main points and highlight any possible obstacles.

-Not to be confused with chalkboard paint, which allows you to write on surfaces like you would a traditional chalkboard, chalk paint is renowned for its appearance and feel.
+Not to be confused with chalkboard paint (blackboard), chalk paint is renowned for its appearance and ease of use.
 A specialised type of paint, our product is developed to enhance any room by providing superior coverage and a long-lasting finish.

-Like all paint, chalk wall paint is better when it is applied to a smooth surface that isn’t rough or bumpy.
-That way, it appears less grainy and has a voluminous coverage that you’ll love.
+Like all paint, chalk wall paint works best when it is applied to a well prepared surface that isn’t rough or bumpy.
+The prep you do will serve you well by ensuring a smoother finish and great coverage that you’ll love.

 Once you’re happy with the wall’s surface area, it’s time to put some paint on your roller and move onto the next step.

-Applying it couldn’t be simpler.
-Make sure your roller has plenty of paint on it – Craig uses Velvet Crush in our video – and cut in a couple of inches from the top of your wall or ceiling.
-Then, fill in the spaces until there isn’t any white showing.
+Applying couldn't be simpler.
+Make sure your roller has plenty of paint on it – Craig uses Velvet Crush in our video.

-All that’s left to do is let the paint dry before you start getting more creative.
-Check out our video, how to apply chalk paint to a wall, to see what Craig has up his sleeve when it comes to adding even more contrast.
+All that’s left to do is let the paint dry before you start getting more creative if you want to add further effects as Craig in the video.
 Or you can channel your inner interior designer and let your creative juices shine through.

-Our trim paint isn’t the same as the chalk paint varieties, offering a different finish.
-The paint is much shinier, meaning it stands out more and acts as a focal point.
+Our Trim Paint isn’t the same as the other flat or matte chalk paints, offering a different finish.
+The paint has a soft satin sheen, meaning it stands out more and acts as a focal point.
 It’s excellent for walls, furniture or skirting boards.
 Alternatively, like Craig, you can use it with stencils to create a decorative effect.

 Painting a wall sounds like a straightforward job on paper.
 In reality, it can get pretty complicated very quickly.
 If you require assistance, you don’t need to down tools and call a professional.
 Instead, go to Frenchic TV to check out more of our helpful how-to videos.